shalithakaru/grpc-client-server-gateway/README.md

 GOWORK=off go run client/*.go # call server directly
 ```
 ### Testing via frontend application
+This frontend application were implemented using React.js to demonstrate how current frontend application can use gPRC based services

 Please note gRPC-web currently supports 2 RPC modes
 - Unary RPCs (example)
 - Server-side Streaming RPCs (example) (NOTE: Only when grpcwebtext mode is used.)

-Client-side and Bi-directional streaming is not currently supported and you can see chat_pb.js and chat_grpc_web_pb.js doesn't have the impelemntation for it even we try to generate it.
+`Client-side` and `Bi-directional` streaming is not currently supported and you can see `chat_pb.js` and `chat_grpc_web_pb.j`s` doesn't have the impelemntation for it even we try to generate it.

 #### Prerequisite
-1. Node.js
+1. Node.js (Tested in Node.js `v18.17.1`)
-2. Revery Proxy
-This is a reverse proxy that can front existing gRPC servers and expose their functionality using gRPC-Web protocol, allowing for the gRPC services to be consumed from browsers.
+2. Revery Proxy: This is a reverse proxy that can front existing gRPC servers and expose their functionality using gRPC-Web protocol, allowing for the gRPC services to be consumed from browsers.
 More information here https://github.com/improbable-eng/grpc-web/blob/master/go/grpcwebproxy/README.md
 ```bash
 git clone https://github.com/improbable-eng/grpc-web.git